casper-network/docs-archive/implementation/serialization-standard.rst

 | ``Any``       |                21 |
 +---------------+-------------------+

-A complete ``CLValue``, including both the data and the type can also be serialized (in order to store it in the global state).
-This is done by
-concatenating: the serialization of the length (as a 32-bit integer) of the serialized data (in bytes), the serialized data itself, and the serialization of the type.
+A complete ``CLValue``, including both the data and the type, can also be serialized (in order to store it in the global state).
+This is done by concatenating: the serialization of the length (as a 32-bit integer) of the serialized data (in bytes), the serialized data itself, and the serialization of the type.

 .. _global-state-contracts:

 Contracts
 ~~~~~~~~~

-Contracts are a special value type because they contain the on-chain logic of
-the applications running on the CasperLabs system.
-A *contract* contains the
+Contracts are a special value type because they contain the on-chain logic of the applications running on the CasperLabs system.
+A *contract* contains the following data:
-following data:

 -  a `wasm module <https://webassembly.org/docs/modules/>`__
 -  a collection of named keys